 Single Dwelling Lots Lot 528-530 Lots 536 Lot 537 Lot 538-542 Lot 543 Lot 535 Lot 532-534 Height Min.
 2 Max.
 2 Storeys (9m) Min.
 2 Max.
 4 Storeys (15m) Min.
 2 Max.
 3 Storeys (12m) Setback (North) Ground Floor: Min 2.0m, 4.0m average.
 First Floor: Min 9.0m Nil permitted.
-Average 1.5m (measured from front to rear boundary). permitted and required for Ground and First Floor: Nil permitted.
+Average 1.5m (measured from front to rear boundary).
+Ground and First Floor: Nil permitted and required for the portion of the dwelling nearest the front boundary.
+Second Floor and Above: Minimum 1.0m Ground and First Floor: Nil permitted.
 Second Floor: Min 8.0m Setback (East) Ground and First Floor: Nil permitted and required for the portion of the dwelling nearest the front boundary.
 Nil permitted.
 Average 1.5m measured from front to rear boundary).
-Ground and First Floor: Min 1.0m Max 3.0m.
-Balconies and other lightweight structures may have a nil setback.
-Nil permitted.
+Floor: Min 1.0m Ma er lightweight struc Nil permitted.
 Average 1.5m (measured from front to rear boundary).
-Ground and First Floor: Nil permitted and required for the portion of the dwelling nearest the front boundary.
-Second Floor: Minimum 1.0m Setback (South) Nil permitted. permitted and required for the portion of the dwelling nearest the front boundary.
-Second Floor and Above: Minimum to rear Nil permitted.
+Second Floor: Minimum 1.0m Ground and First Floor: Nil permitted and required for the portion of the dwelling nearest the front boundary.
+Second Floor: Minimum 1.0m Setback (South) Nil permitted.
+Ground and First Floor: Nil permitted.
+Average 1.5m portion of the dwelling nearest the front boundary.
+Second Floor and Above: Minimum 1.0m Nil permitted.
 Average 1.5m (measured from front to rear boundary).
-Ground and First Floor: Min 1.0m Max 3.0m Second Floor: Minimum 4.0m behind floor below.
-Balconies and other lightweight structures may have a nil setback for the ground and first floors.
 Setback (West) Nil permitted and required for the portion of the dwelling nearest the front boundary.
 Ground and First Floor: Nil permitted.
 Second Floor and Above: Minimum 8.0m Ground and First Floor: Nil permitted and required for the portion of the dwelling nearest the front boundary.
 Second Floor and Above: Minimum 1.0m Open Space A courtyard with a minimum area of 20m2 and minimum dimension of 4.0m.
 50% of the minimum area is to remain uncovered.
 Courtyard to be generally located as per the DAP.
 An alternative courtyard location may be considered for Lot 543, where the courtyard may abut the southern boundary, provided that a minimum of one north facing major opening to a living space (excluding bedrooms or study) is provided on the ground level.
 Roof Forms All new development is to have a roof pitch of 30 degrees.
 Alternative roof pitches may be considered where not visible from the street or public realm.
 Overlooking Where it can be demonstrated that major openings balconies or terraces do not create an overlooking concern the Town of Claremont may relax the cone of vision requirements.
 Passive Surveillance A minimum of 1 major opening, balcony or terrace is required to overlook the laneway.
 Character All new development is to consider the heritage dwellings located opposite, on Lapsley Road, in the selection of materials and colours.
 Fencing Front fencing (i.e. all fencing forward of the front facade) is to be a maximum height of 1.2m.
 Solid lower portions are permitted to a maximum height of 600mm, with the remainder designed to be visually permeable.
-Claremont NEP - Design Guidelines 53